bronson/backgrounded/README.md

 * easy to embed in your project and also use from the command line.

+The command logs to its stdout.
+You can redirect its stdout to your logfile if you want to keep it or to /dev/null if you don't.

 http://stackoverflow.com/questions/20449707/using-travis-ci-for-testing-on-unix-shell-scripts

 * `make test` (or just `make`)